ZigCat/telegrambot_school/README.md

-##School bot by ZigCat and Bogdan Pronin
+## School bot by ZigCat and Bogdan Pronin

-now it's just file transfer bot
+now you can write Hometask object to database from telegram bot

 > commands:
-> - `send file_name` - receive file with file_name from server
-> - upload file - uploading file to server
+> `/posthometask` - initializing post hometask.
+Next you need to follow bot's instructions.